2009–10 Quinnipiac Bobcats women's ice hockey season

-The Quinnipiac Bobcats women's ice hockey represented Quinnipiac University in the 2009–10 NCAA Division I women's ice hockey season.
+The Quinnipiac Bobcats women's ice hockey team represented Quinnipiac University in the 2009–10 NCAA Division I women's ice hockey season.
 The Bobcats were the most improved team in the NCAA.
 At season's end, the squad had won 19 contests, a 16 win improvement compared to the 2008–09 season, when Quinnipiac won only 3 games.
 The Bobcats set a school record with conference wins (11), and hosted a postseason game for the first time in the program's history.